drduh/macOS-Security-and-Privacy-Guide/README.md

 $ sudo pmset -a hibernatemode 25
 ```

-> All computers have firmware of some type—EFI, BIOS—to help in the discovery of hardware components and ultimately to properly bootstrap the computer using the desired OS instance.
+> All computers have firmware of some type - EFI, BIOS - to help in the discovery of hardware components and ultimately to properly bootstrap the computer using the desired OS instance.
 In the case of Apple hardware and the use of EFI, Apple stores relevant information within EFI to aid in the functionality of macOS.
 For example, the FileVault key is stored in EFI to transparently come out of standby mode.

 > Organizations especially sensitive to a high-attack environment, or potentially exposed to full device access when the device is in standby mode, should mitigate this risk by destroying the FileVault key in firmware.
-Doing so doesn’t destroy the use of FileVault, but simply requires the user to enter the password in order for the system to come out of standby mode.
+Doing so doesn't destroy the use of FileVault, but simply requires the user to enter the password in order for the system to come out of standby mode.

 If you choose to evict FileVault keys in standby mode, you should also modify your standby and power nap settings.
 Otherwise, your machine may wake while in standby mode and then power off due to the absence of the FileVault key.
 See [issue #124](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/124) for more information.
 These settings can be changed with: